-- Goal 1, Action 2: - ~1.30 Partner with Greater Stockton Chamber of Commerce Business Education Alliance (SA 11.13/1.30) was a huge success for the district as we were able to reignite and establish new partnerships with local businesses increasing the number of student apprenticeships and field trip opportunities to businesses providing students access to industries within our area. - Goal 1, Action 5: - ~1.6 Teacher Collaboration, Professional Development, & Academic Support (SA 5.1/1.6) teachers (certificated staff) continued to receive protected collaboration time to support the vertical and horizontal alignment of instructional practices for their grade level and site level teams.
-They received professional development opportunities in-person based on their identified needs supporting instruction. - ~1.7 School Site Administrators Leadership Professional Learning Development (SA 5.2/1.7) site administrator (principals and assistant principals) received in-person professional development opportunities (i.e. master scheduling) supporting leadership and instruction. - ~1.20 District Departmental Budgets Focused On Increased Student Achievement Research (SA 10.2/1.20) research staff have been instrumental in collection, analysis, and processing of data leading to public access of data dashboards for informed educational partner conversations and specific program implementation and effectiveness addressing student outcomes and achievement.
+- Goal 1.
+Action 2: - ~130 Partner with Greater Stockton Chamber of Commerce Business Education Alliance (SA 11.13/1.30) was a huge success for the district as we were able to reignite and establish new partnerships with local businesses increasing the number of student apprenticeships and field trip opportunities to businesses providing students access to industries within our area. - Goal 1.
+Action 5: - ~106 Teacher Collaboration, Professional Development, & Academic Support (SA 5.1/1.6) teachers (certificated staff) continued to receive protected collaboration time to support the vertical and horizontal alignment of instructional practices for their grade level and site level teams.
+They received professional development opportunities in-person based on their identified needs supporting instruction.

+- ~107 School Site Administrators Leadership Professional Learning Development (SA 5.2/1.7) site administrator (principals and assistant principals) received in-person professional development opportunities (i.e. master scheduling) supporting leadership and instruction. - ~108 Professional Learning Community Implementation, Professional Learning, & Curriculum Implementation (SA 6.1/1.8) site administrators (principals and assistant principals) participate in monthly training focusing on processes and supports to use at the school sites to engage and strengthen collaboration educators and education partners. - ~144 District Departmental Budgets Focused On Increased Student Achievement Research (SA 10.2/1.20) research staff have been instrumental in collection, analysis, and processing of data leading to public access of data dashboards for informed educational partner conversations and specific program implementation and effectiveness addressing student outcomes and achievement.